-More specifically, if you're a Business Analyst or Strategist, SQL will help you forecast better, report on trends better, and advise leadership with your predictions.
+More specifically, if you’re a Business Analyst or Strategist, SQL will help you forecast better, report on trends better, and advise leadership with your predictions — which is why it’s one of the primary tools you’ll learn in our Business Intelligence Data Analyst career path.
 Marketers and sales professionals can also use SQL to collect data on metrics like email open rates, where orders originated from (marketing campaigns or search traffic), and even customer locations.

 If you work in finance, you’ll be able to use SQL to gather the details you need for any monthly or quarterly reporting.
 SQL databases don’t just house business statistics, though.
 For example, you may be an Engineer at a manufacturing company that needs to access a database containing test logs, fault codes, or runtimes/operational times for certain pieces of equipment.
 The possibilities are endless because companies gather so much data yet don’t always harness it to save money and time.

 Lastly, if SQL continues to pique your interest or you’re constantly waiting on data from overburdened team members, you should consider the time investment trade-off.
 Learning SQL isn’t a big task, even for a beginner.
 One full day of taking an online course could end up saving you much more time in the future.
 In other words, if you’re a beginner, don’t let that deter you.
 You can learn SQL!

 SQL is a relatively easy language to learn.
 Very similarly structured to the English language, SQL can be understood quite quickly by many people.
 It’s an elegant solution to searching for data in structured databases.